aamkye/ubuntu_on_fdd7_article/article.md

 But only for some time.
 Because after a couple of months, I discovered the world of the Internet - P2P, Linux, and unfortunately my library of favorite music started to grow very quickly.
 I realized that I needed more space.
 And because that was the time when harddisks were not so cheap - I had to have started deleting the stuff.

+Nowadays I have a bookshelf of BluRays, a CD music collection, PS2 games, and books.
+And because I am a DevOps and "data enthusiast" - I have to have a good catalog of all of these things in a digital form to preserve it for future generations like my kids.
+I'm pretty sure they will love old PS2 games.

-Today, 18 years later, I have no longer this issue as I have built my own private HomeLab/NAS/Archive.org with rather small disk space - roughly 96 TB raw space - but somehow it fits my things.
+So today, 18 years later, I have no longer this issue of having not enough space, as I have built my own private HomeLab/NAS/Archive.org with rather small - roughly 96 TB raw space (as for these times) - but somehow it fits my things.

+But let's start from the beginning.

 ## Types of HomeLabs